Mimigerna/YouTubeSessionGenerator-Compatibility-Version/README.md

 using YouTubeSessionGenerator;
 using YouTubeSessionGenerator.Js.Environments;

-using NodeEnvironment myCustomJsEnvironment = new(); // Make sure this gets dispoed!
+using NodeEnvironment myCustomJsEnvironment = new(); // Make sure this gets disposed!

 YouTubeSessionConfig config = new()
 {